Columbia Journalism Review: Editor

 In 2016, Kyle Pope, who had served as the editor in chief of The New York Observer, was announced as the new editor and publisher of CJR, replacing Elizabeth Spayd, when she was announced as the sixth public editor of The New York Times.

-On 24 July 2017, in Washington, D.C., Pope addressed the House Judiciary Committee bipartisan Forum on Press Freedoms regarding concerns that the actions of Donald Trump during his campaign for and following election as President of the United States undermine the constitutional freedom of the press.
+In 2017, in Washington, D.C., Pope addressed the House Judiciary Committee bipartisan Forum on Press Freedoms regarding concerns that the actions of Donald Trump during his campaign for and following election as President of the United States undermine the constitutional freedom of the press.
 In June 2024, Sewell Chan was appointed to be the executive editor of CJR, effective September 16.
 In April 2025, Columbia University fired Chan eight months after his tenure began.

-In November 2025, Betsy Morais, the longtime managing editor, was appointed editor in chief of CJR.
+In November 2025, longtime managing editor Betsy Morais was appointed editor in chief.